Skip to content

 Note: this is a general guide of what typically blooms this month at RBG.
 Bloom periods may vary by up to 2 weeks.
 For the best view of what’s blooming right now at RBG, see the current photos on RBG’s Instagram, or find the “Bloom Watch” section on the What’s in Bloom page.

-In May, the gardens burst to life with a soft rainbow of blooms!
+In May, the gardens burst to life with a rainbow of blooms!

-Throughout the Rock Garden early perennials including Bleeding Heart, Double Bloodroot, Bluestar and Iberis flourish.
+Throughout the Rock Garden early perennials including Bleeding Heart, Double Bloodroot, and Bluestar flourish.

 • creamy yellow magnolias beginning to bloom